Piano Sonata (Reubke)

-The Piano Sonata in B-flat minor is a work written by Julius Reubke between December 1856 and March 1857.
+The Piano Sonata in B-flat minor is a work written by German composer Julius Reubke between December 1856 and March 1857.
 Although it remains very obscure and is little performed (unlike the composer's Sonata on the 94th Psalm for organ), it combines the Lisztian technique of thematic transformation, colourful harmonies, virtuosic piano writing and a wide array of characters and sentiments.

 The sonata was published posthumously, edited by the composer's brother, in 1871.